A small sample of some of our work

 What in fact this does is to form a very hard skin on the surface of your casting, maybe only a few thou’ thick, and it is this surface that causes most problems to engineers.

-It is mainly due to the mould not being hot enough at the start of the pouring stage.
+It is mainly due to the mould not being hot enough at the start of the pouring stage of metal casting.

 High speed steel cutting tools tend to get bluntened very quickly owing to the hardness of the skin, so what most engineers do is to start off with a well used tool and force it under the skin and literally rip it off.
 Once you are through the skin of the cast iron, then lighter cuts with a sharper tool will keep its edge longer.

 Carbide tipped tools tend to work better with cast iron, but need that first layer taking off with a high speed steel tool first, otherwise you carbide tips may well shatter - depends mainly on the hardness of the cast iron surface.